 Small Fixes Prevent Major Hassles

-“Preventive maintenance involves looking for small problems and fixing them before they become major issues,” said Tim Cool, founder of Cool Solutions Group.
+“Preventive maintenance involves looking for small problems and fixing them before they become major issues,” said Tim Cool, founder of Smart Church Solutions.
 A structural or mechanical breakdown is usually preceded by a long period of deterioration.
 The deterioration occurs because it’s not obvious, which makes routine inspection and maintenance so important.

 For example, a piece of equipment that is not lubricated on schedule will continue to function until a bearing burns out.
 A flat roof that isn’t regularly inspected suddenly fails during a major rain.
 Eroded mortar joints may be overlooked until a brick wall buckles.
 What starts as a small maintenance issue often leads to significant, and costly, failure.